Canonical Voting: Towards Robust Oriented Bounding Box Detection in 3D Scenes: Experiments

 \paragraph{Dataset} ScanNet is a richly annotated dataset of 3D reconstructed meshes of indoor scenes.
 Since original ScanNet does not provide amodal or oriented bounding box annotation, we use the oriented bounding box labels provided by Scan2CAD~\cite{Avetisyan_2019_CVPR}, where they annotate 14K+ oriented object bounding boxes for all 1506 scenes in ScanNet.
 Scan2CAD contains 9 common categories with rotation-aligned models.

 SceneNN~\cite{hua2016scenenn} is an RGB-D scene dataset consisting of 100 scenes.
-All scenes are reconstructed into triangle meshes and have per-vertex annotation.
 We follow~\cite{hua2018pointwise} to evaluate on 76 scenes with orientated bounding box annotations.
-Since this is a small dataset, we directly transfer the model trained on ScanNet in order to see its generalization ability.
-All 76 scenes are used for evaluation.
+We directly transfer the model trained on ScanNet in order to see its generalization ability.
 Categories that are common to both SceneNN and ScanNet are reported.

 SUN RGB-D~\cite{song2015sun} is a single-view RGB-D dataset for scene understanding.
-It consists of ~5K RGB-D training images annotated with amodal oriented 3D bounding boxes for 37 object categories.
-To feed the data to our network, we firstly convert the depth images to point clouds using the provided camera parameters as VoteNet does.
+It consists of ~5K RGB-D training images annotated with oriented 3D bounding boxes for 37 object categories.
 We follow a standard evaluation protocol and report performance on the 10 most common categories.